zasadnyy-inc/v-zasadnyy-com/app/_posts/2014-06-09-best-test-devices-for-game-development.markdown

 9. Adreno 203: 4.7%
 10. Adreno 305: 4.6%

-After merging all statistical data and requirements together we’ve got table that shows what devices to buy to fulfill the most popular gpu/screen size combinations:
+After merging all statistical data and requirements together we’ve got a table that shows what devices to buy to fulfill the most popular gpu/screen size combinations:
 Test devices table

 ![result table]({{ site.baseurl }}/img/posts/best-test-devices-for-game-development-table.png)

 <div markdown="1" class="h-note">

- [Kindle Fire][kindle] and [Nvidia Shield][shield] are in the table, but not in statistics data.
+ [Kindle Fire][kindle] and [Nvidia Shield][shield] are on the table, but not in statistics data.

- First one was selected to list because of it’s almost square screen that allows you to test your UI layouts on non-standard proportions.
-On the other hand it’s good to have Amazon device if you’ll decide to publish game to their store.
+ First one was selected to list because of almost square screen that allows to test your UI on non-standard proportions.
+Also, it’s good to have Amazon device if you’ll decide to publish a game to their store.

- According Nvidia Shield, it is the perfect device to test user interaction using mobile game controller.
+ According Nvidia Shield, it is the perfect device to test user interaction with game controller.
 </div>

 Do you use other devices for game testing?
 Share you list in the comments.

 [adreno]: http://en.wikipedia.org/wiki/Imageon
 [tegra]: http://en.wikipedia.org/wiki/Tegra